FACULTY: Antonova (Graduate Director), Fiordo, Kim, Kalbfleisch, Lee, Pasch, Rakow, and Shafer

 - If a minor or cognate is approved by a student’s faculty advisory committee, the student will be required to take the same amount of credits required for a major (30 credits for the thesis option or 32 credits for the non-thesis option with professional portfolio) with a minimum of 20 credits in communication and a minimum of 9 credits in a minor or cognate.

-Admission Requirements for the Doctor of Philosophy degree in the Communication Program include:
+Admission Requirements for consideration for the Doctor of Philosophy degree in the Communication Program include:

-- Statement of interest, including personal goals and the relevance of the Ph.D. in Communication and Public Discourse to those goals.
+- Statement of interest, including personal goals and the relevance of the Ph.D. in Communication to those goals.

 - Original academic paper, 10-15 pages in length, reflecting the student’s ability to articulate and synthesize ideas.